theforeman/foreman_ansible_inventory/README.md

           ...
         }

-and could therefore be used in ansible like:
+and could therefore be used in Ansible like:

     - debug: msg="From Foreman host {{ foreman['uuid'] }}"